BHSAI/BRILIA/README.md

 5. BRILIA should create a new folder called BRILIA and save the output results in that folder.

 The program is distributed under the [GNU General Public License] (http://www.gnu.org/licenses/gpl.html).

+## UPCOMING UPDATES (Proposed on 2017-01-24)
+  *  Will update the data plotting functions
+  *  Will add CDR1 and CDR2 into the outputs
+  *  Will enforce quality control to ensure nonsensical CDR3 or VDJ annotations are removed and placed into Unprocessed